botpress/docs/docs/advanced/content-type-action.md

   /** Your code starts below */

   /**
-   * Show how to create a text content-type in a action.
+   * Show how to create a text content type in a action.
    * ```
    * {
    *  type: 'text',